harcokuppens/PmWiki-Cookbook-AuthUserSaml/docker-examples/README.md

      The advanced pmwiki installation setup with Docker is more advanced so that we easily can launch with `docker compose` multiple independent instances of the  advanced pmwiki website to demonstrate **Single Login** and **Single Logout**.

 The `idp/Dockerfile` follows the instructions in the SimpleSAMLphp_Identity_Provider_QuickStart.pdf and the `sp/simple_php_website/Dockerfile` follows the instruction in SimpleSAMLphp_Service_Provider_QuickStart.pdf.
-The pmwiki based `Dockerfile`'s are based on that `Dockerfile`.
-Making the `Dockerfile` follow the original instructions makes it much clearer and more easy to adapt for newer versions.
+By making the `Dockerfile` follow the original instructions of the SimpleSamlPhp website makes it much clearer and more easy to adapt for newer versions.

+The `Dockerfile`'s for the pmwiki examples are based on the `Dockerfile` of the `simple_php_website` example.
+The `Dockerfile` for the pmwiki example adds instructions for installing pmwiki and then installing the AuthUserSaml extension pmwiki.
+Detailed instructions for installing the AuthUserSaml extension are at the PmWiki's [AuthUserSaml cookbook](https://www.pmwiki.org/wiki/Cookbook/AuthUserSaml) page.

 ## `sp/simple_php_website`